 - You’ve been advised by an ophthalmologist (eye doctor) that you’re at risk of glaucoma.

 - You’re a prisoner on leave from prison.

 - you’re eligible for an NHS complex lens voucher – your optometrist (optician) can advise you about your entitlement.

-You’re also entitled to a free NHS sight test if you:
+You’re also entitled to a free NHS funded Eye Examination if you: